poojan-pandya/224n-project/README.md

 # 224n-project

 Have you ever wondered if you're an asshole?
 Our model can tell you for sure*!
-We developed a deep learning model which processes input text from the r/AmItheAsshole community on Reddit, and produces a natural language explanation for why (or why not) the poster is an asshole.
+We developed a deep learning model which processes input text from the r/AmItheAsshole community on Reddit, and produces a natural language explanation for why the poster is (or isn't) an asshole.

 \*Not sure at all, our model just seeks to imitate Reddit and has no basis for moral judgement